ecmwf-projects/digital-twin-engine/docs/index.md

 ### multio [[docs](https://multio.readthedocs.io/en/latest), [repo](https://github.com/ecmwf/multio)]

 **multio** is a library providing an I/O server for distributed HPC jobs, post-processing pipelines and I/O multiplexing.
 It provides an asynchronous system for aggregating data distributed across compute nodes into global data objects.
 It uses the associated metadata to route the data through configurable data processing pipelines, both pre- and post-aggregation.
-These pipelines can be configured to perform on-the-fly post-processing, as well as forwarding the data (or post-processed output) to a selection of downstream data consumers, including the FDB.
+These pipelines can be configured to perform on-the-fly post-processing, as well as forwarding the data (or post-processed output) to a selection of downstream data consumers, including the **fdb**.

 ### aviso [[docs](https://pyaviso.readthedocs.io/en/latest), [repo](https://github.com/ecmwf/aviso)]